szaumoor/ZSTweaks/README.md

 This extends the usability of the weapon, despite the lower damage, if the constant shield the weapon grants is desired.

+**@1640** Make Abyssal Blades more powerful (Dorn's Quest)

+This improves the blades such that they have an enchantment of 5, and thus their usability is extended until the end of game, if so desired.

+Additionally, the versions that have one fiend in them deal +1 fire damage compared to baseline.
+The version that has two deals +2.

 </details>

 ---